Foreign relations of NATO: Serbia

-NATO historically fought Bosnian-Serbian forces during the Bosnia war and intervened in 1999 in the Kosovo War by bombing targets in Serbia (then part of FR Yugoslavia).
+NATO historically fought Bosnian-Serbian forces during the Bosnian War and intervened in 1999 in the Kosovo War by bombing targets in Serbia (then part of FR Yugoslavia).
 After the overthrow of President Slobodan Milošević, Serbia wanted to improve its relations with NATO.
 However, a future membership in the military alliance remained highly controversial, because among political parties and large sections of society there were still resentments due to NATO bombing of Yugoslavia in 1999.
 In the years under Prime Minister Zoran Đinđić the country (then Serbia and Montenegro) did not rule out joining NATO.
 But after Đinđić's assassination in 2003, Belgrade increasingly started preferring a course of military neutrality (officially declared in 2007).

 The subsequent independence of Montenegro and Kosovo have strained relations between Serbia and NATO.
 Serbia however joined the Partnership for Peace programme during the 2006 Riga Summit.
 While this programme is sometimes the first step towards full NATO membership, it is uncertain whether Serbia perceives it as signaling an intent to join the alliance.

-Following NATO's open support to Kosovo's declaration of independence in January 2008, support for NATO integration greatly dropped.
-An earlier poll in September 2007 had showed that 28% of Serbian citizens supported NATO membership, with 58% supporting the Partnership for Peace.
+Following NATO's open support of Kosovo's declaration of independence in 2008, support for NATO integration in Serbia greatly dropped.
+A 2007 poll had shown that 28% of Serbian citizens supported NATO membership, with 58% supporting the Partnership for Peace.
 The Democratic Party abandoned its pro-NATO attitude, claiming the Partnership for Peace is enough.

 Although current Serbian priorities do not include NATO membership, the Alliance has offered Serbia an invitation to enter the intensified dialogue programme whenever the country is ready.
-On 1 October 2008, Serbian Defence Minister Dragan Šutanovac signed the Information Exchange Agreement with the NATO, one of the prerequisites for fuller membership in the Partnership for Peace programme.
+In 2008, Serbian Defence Minister Dragan Šutanovac signed the Information Exchange Agreement with the NATO, one of the prerequisites for fuller membership in the Partnership for Peace programme.

 In 2015, Serbia implemented its first Individual Partnership Action Plan with NATO, regularly participates in its military maneuvers and hosted a joint civil protection exercise with NATO in 2018.